-In order to meet or exceed the minimum or exceed the minimum threshold of an 80% pass rate, the EPP will continue to fine-tune the sequence of courses in accordance with progress levels.
-In addition for initial programs not meeting the threshold, we will embed within specific content-related courses co-curricular tutorial modules aligned with objectives of specific New York State licensure exams.
+In order to meet or exceed the minimum threshold of an (80%) pass rate, the EPP will continue to finetune the sequence of courses in accordance with progress levels.
+In addition, for initial programs not meeting the threshold, we will embed within specific content-related courses co-curricular tutorial modules aligned with objectives of specific New York State licensure exams.
+Mometrix test prep materials and test prep sessions have been incorporated, are offered across all sites, and are strongly encouraged prior to taking the certification exams.
 Module completion will be required for all candidates who have not yet achieved a passing score on the associated licensure exams.